SDLP signals end of partnership with Fianna Fáil

 Decision by SDLP must open a debate in Fianna Fáil about our future direction towards being a truly all Ireland Party @rte @RTERnaG— Éamon Ó Cuív (@eamonocuiv) September 29, 2022

-In 2018, he and party colleague were sacked from the Fianna Fáil frontbench after appearing to announce an election candidate for the party in Northern Ireland, which had not been approved by party headquarters.
+In 2018, Ó Cuív and a party colleague were sacked from the Fianna Fáil frontbench after appearing to announce an election candidate for the party in Northern Ireland, which had not been approved by party headquarters.

 Fianna Fáil is currently leading a coalition government in the Republic of Ireland, following the general election in February 2020.